shazzad/wp-logs/README.md

 # WP Logs

 A WordPress plugin that can store & display runtime log data.
-All of the log data are stored in additional database table.
+Logs data are stored in custom database table.

 ## Save Log